pmcp/fyit-tools/layers/collections/COLLECTION_TEMPLATE.md

 ```

 ## That's it!
 The collection will be automatically discovered and registered.
+Both client-side components and server-side API endpoints are included.
 No manual registration needed.

 ## Naming Convention Summary
 - Folder: `layers/collections/tasks/`